Breazile/MandoPuterPi/README.md

 22 - GPIO6 | DC or D/C

 * Raspberry Pi pinout details are documented [here](https://pi4j.com/1.2/pins/model-zerow-rev1.html)
 * The MandoPuter Pi supports displays connected via SPI port with the ST7789 chipset.
 Other SPI displays are possible with different chips, and I will evaluate other options if they are needed.
-We do not use a display connected through the HDMI port.
+We do not use a display connected through the HDMI port other than configuring the sequence.

 ### 3. Insert the SD card and power on the Raspberry Pi